CivicActions/ssp-toolkit/docs/controls/CM.md

 ### Part b)

+#### LINCS specific control or LINCS Responsibility

+The LINCS Technology Project maintains strict default deny policy with on access controls at the firewall, and on individual systems.
+Inbound access across the system boundary is only allowed on ports 22 (ssh), 80 (http) and 443 (https), with an additional port, 25 (smtp) open on the mail server.

 #### Amazon Web Services (AWS) US-East/West control support

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: least functionality.